vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 ( from Agni).
 Campakacaturdaśī—14th of su., when the Sun is in the sign

-Vrsabha (Taurus or Bull); worship of Siva; KR 192, quoting
+Vrsabha (Taurus or Bull); worship of Śiva; KR 192, quoting

 RM (folio 8la, v.
 1393 ABORI. vol. 36 p.
 335 ).
 Campakadvādaśī--on Jy. śu.
 12 ; tithi; worship of Govinda with

 Campaka flowers; GK 147.
 Campāṣaṣthi-6th tithi on Bh. su.; 6th when joined to Vaidhrti

 yoga, Tuesday and Visakhā-naksatra is called Campā; fast on it, Sun deity; HV I. 590-596, NS 209, Smk 221-22, VR 233-236 (provides another date in Mārg. śu.
 6th with Sunday and Vaidhṛtiyoga ).
 SmK 430 and AK (folio 425 b) give both dates and add that according to Madanaratna it occurs on Mārg. śu.
 6, Sunday, when the moon is in Satabhisak naksatra.
-It occurs once in about thirty years with Vaidhști, Tuesday and Viśākhā and the digests provide that one should see Viśveśvara on this or at least some Sivalinga.
+It occurs once in about thirty years with Vaidhști, Tuesday and Viśākhā and the digests provide that one should see Viśveśvara on this or at least some Śivalinga.
 NS (p.
 209 ) says that Mārg, su.
 6th is known as

 Campāṣaṣthi in Mahārāṣtra.
 Candrāyanavrata-begin on pārṇimā; for a month; tarpana,